 Google changes its algorithms throughout the year.
 Although most are minor, with five to six hundred changes a year, the equations are consistently changing.
-Along with the annual changes as well as the arrival and ever-increasing use of voice search, Digital Marketing SEO companies have to keep up with trend changes, or they can easily start losing the game.
+Along with the annual changes and the arrival and ever-increasing use of voice search, Digital Marketing SEO companies have to keep up with trend changes, or they can easily start losing the game.
 Here are the top 10 developments for 2019.

 1 – Target Featured Snippets